 Culture always wins over tools and technologies, but most of the business world is tone deaf to understanding culture.

 I associate the language of Leader in Me with empty suits, bad management, and conformity.
 This is an impoverished vocabulary.
-If we hope to cultivate STEAM kids and accommodate neurodiversity, Leader in Me feels very much like the wrong way to go.
+If we hope to cultivate STEAM kids and accommodate neurodiversity and the social model of disability, Leader in Me feels very much like the wrong way to go.
 Leader in Me promotes cardboard conformity in an environment of already dwindling imagination.
-In a system marked by too much testing and too much homework, Leader in Me feels like a whip for programming children to take their tests, do their homework, and hope for a soulless job that won’t cover their unforgivable student debt.
+In a system marked by too much testing and too much homework, Leader in Me feels like a whip for programming children to take their tests, do their homework, and hope for a soulless job in the automatron class that won’t cover their unforgivable student debt.
 The Leader in Me program, from the language in the book to the creepy videos of children singing praise to a corporation, evokes a conformist Dear Leader mentality.
 We’re making tools, not leaders.

 Here is what our young leaders are writing.
 These are presented without evident irony or shame in the hallways of our elementary school.